-Sharks can intimidating creatures for many people but they are greatly misunderstood species.
-There are about 440 different types of sharks in the ocean, each unique from one another.
-The best way to learn more about these fishes and their true nature is by experiencing the activity of shark diving.
+Sharks can be intimidating creatures for many people, but they are a greatly misunderstood species.
+There are about 440 different types of sharks in the ocean, each unique.
+The best way to learn more about these fish and their true nature is by experiencing the activity of shark diving.

 A whale shark swims among other fishes

 We already have a list of thrilling extreme sports like sky diving, volcano boarding, Heli skiing, and much more that people thoroughly enjoy.
-But one cannot deny the adventurous and adrenaline-filled activity of swimming with sharks which are famously referred to as shark diving.
+However, one cannot deny the adventurous and adrenaline-filled activity of shark diving, where individuals swim with sharks, famously referred to as shark diving.

 How does shark diving work?